m-kupiec/compendium-javascript/README.md

 #### 💠 `Promise.race`

-Differs from `Promise.all` in that it resolves with the first resolved promise while ignoring other results/errors:
+Differs from `Promise.all` in that it resolves with the first settled (whether resolved or rejected) promise while ignoring other results/errors:

 ```js
 Promise.race([